ramzeng/user-microservice/README.md

 ## User Microservice
-a simple user microservice demo, it uses grpc and mysql.
+A simple user microservice demo, it uses grpc and mysql.

 ## Components
 - gRPC